-HGL has 20 years remaining in a contract with Portland Natural Gas Transmission System for natural gas transportation capacity from the Dawn Hub in Ontario to Nova Scotia on a pipeline path that consists of Union Gas Limited Pipeline, TransCanada pipeline, Portland Natural Gas Transmission System and the Maritimes and Northeast Pipeline system.
+HGL has 19 years remaining on an agreement with Portland Natural Gas Transmission System for natural gas transportation capacity from the Dawn Hub in Ontario to Nova Scotia on a pipeline path that consists of the Enbridge Gas transmission pipeline, TC Energy pipeline, Portland Natural Gas Transmission System and the Maritimes & Northeast Pipeline system.
 This agreement enhances security of supply and reduces gas price volatility.
-The agreement provides for 10,550 GJ per day beginning November 1, 2020.
+The agreement provides for 10,550 GJ per day of capacity that commenced on November 1, 2020.